ReCODE-Health/resources/README.md

 1. Review the [branches](https://github.com/ReCODE-Health/resources/branches) created by the Github Action workflow
 2. If you think the user uploads should be accepted, create a [pull request](https://github.com/ReCODE-Health/resources/compare) and merge them into the main branch.
 This will trigger workflows to generate the sitemap used for the library interface.
-3. If you with to edit the user uploads, please commits to the corresponding branches.
+3. If you want to edit the user uploads, please commit to the corresponding branches.
-4. You can close the branches if they are rejected.
+4. You can close the branches if they are considered rejected.

 ### Manual Guide